 These perpetual moments of glory weren’t achieved in a snap.
 After many years of working the puzzle, Leaño has finally made a huge career leap.
 His rapid ascent brought out the best in him, just in time for what he calls “the biggest race of his entire life.”
 Leaño is already suiting up for the Ironman World Championships in Kona, Hawaii in which seven other Filipinos are also competing on Oct.
 13.

 “Man, I shouted (when I crossed the finish line in Subic).
 On the back of the medal, it says ‘Anything is possible.’
 It’s true.
 I was at the right place at the right time.
 I’m not going to pretend that it’s anywhere near other races.
 That’s the race that every other triathlete wants to get to.
 You’re going to be there with the best of the best.
 It’s going to be wild,” he says.

-Apart from his personal endeavors, coaching and competing both became a channel of purpose and a vessel of living a healthy life for Leaño.
-His passion for triathlon helped him uncover potential he never knew he had—just like training someone (including Bubbles Paraiso no less), which he describes as an “accidental” job.
+Apart from his personal endeavors, coaching and competing both became a channel of purpose and a vessel of living a healthy life.
+His passion for triathlon helped him uncover potential he never knew he had—just like training someone (including Bubbles Paraiso no less), whom he describes as an “accidental” job.

 “A few of my friends needed help with training for their first triathlon and so I helped them out.
 I wasn’t sure yet at that time,” he says.

 Leaño and two of his closest friends Noy Basa and Al Gonzales eventually went on to start Inside Track Athletics, a coaching group that trains about 27 aspiring triathletes per month.